opensearch-project/documentation-website/_dashboards/workspace/workspace.md

 The Workspace data model is composed of the following key attributes:

-- `id`: String type; unique identifier for each each workspace.
+- `id`: String type; unique ID for each each workspace.
-- `name`: String type; designates the workspace's name.
+- `name`: String type; designates the name of the workspace.
 - `description`: Optional string type; provides contextual information for the workspace.
 - `features`: Optional array of strings; contains use case IDs linked to the workspace.